 Federal Grants

-1. The Federal Pell Grant is a federally-funded program designed to help the neediest undergraduate students pay for their education.
-Eligibility for the Federal Pell Grant is based on financial need as determined by the Free Application for Federal Student Aid (FAFSA) and satisfactory academic progress.
-The amount depends on the student’s financial need, costs to attend school, status as a full-time or part-time student, and plans to attend school for a full academic year or less.
+1. The Federal Pell Grant is a federally-funded program designed to help undergraduate students pay for their education.
+Eligibility for the Federal Pell Grant is determined by the Free Application for Federal Student Aid (FAFSA) and satisfactory academic progress.
+The amount depends on the FAFSA's calculated eligibility, costs to attend school, status as a full-time or part-time student, and plans to attend school for a full academic year or less.
 For more information see the Federal Pell Grant website: http://www2.ed.gov/programs/fpg/index.html.

 2. The Federal Supplemental Educational Opportunity Grant (FSEOG) program provides assistance to eligible undergraduate students who enroll in at least 6 credit hours and show greatest financial need, are making satisfactory academic progress toward their educational goal and receive a Federal Pell Grant.
 A student can receive between $500 and $2,000 a year, depending on financial need, date of application, the amount of other aid received, and the availability of funds at COM.
 For more information contact the Financial Aid Office.